US couple accused of enticing Chinese into sex trafficking

 - Amazon executives grilled, jeered at New York City Council hearing

+The women’s services were advertised on Backpage.com, a website that was shut down earlier this year.

+The couple faces multiple sex trafficking charges including defrauding and coercing two of the women.
+The couple took a passport from at least one woman to ensure her cooperation, the indictment said.

-Their court-appointed lawyers declined to discuss details.
-If convicted, the most serious charges carry a penalty of up to life in prison.
+The most serious of the federal sex trafficking charges carry a penalty of up to life in prison upon conviction.